 Rodney and I have spent a good bit of time over the years helping people set up budgets and teaching them how to be fiscally responsible.
 Credit cards are not bad, but abusing credit cards is.

 At the time of this writing, here are some current bonus offers by a few specific cards.
-You can find more on this Best Offers page.
+You can find more on this Best Offers page and check for current offers while you’re there.

 Chase United MileagePlus Explorer Card – 60,000 bonus points when you spend $3,000 in the first three months.
 You’ll get an estimated value of $800 in free travel.
 (If you and a partner team up and each get a card, you’ll end up with 120,000 miles to play with!)